Vanessalb/Rebu/README.md

 * **Finding New Co-Share**

-Lists potential RebUs and allows selection.
+Lists potential RebUs based on preferences and allows selection.
 Ability to chat when selected.
 Commit to Co-Share.